-A perfect marriage also has the possibility of sliding down to its doom suddenly.
+Even the perfect marriage can end up experiencing some trouble in paradise.
 Like everything else in life, marriage is also unpredictable.
-It could shatter like crystal glass even before you realized it.
+It could shatter like crystal glass before you realize it.
 “How to fix a broken marriage?” is a question many people ask when they want to mend their marriage.
-We will tell you.

 Can A Broken Marriage Be Repaired?

-When there is trouble in a marriage people prefer to jump ship and opt for a divorce.
+When there is trouble in a marriage, people prefer to jump ship and opt for a divorce.
 Rather than trying to work on their issues, they’d go through the pain and trauma of dealing with a divorce.
-For those who don’t want to give up just yet, looking inwards and working out an answer to how to fix a broken marriage?
+For those who don’t want to give up just yet, looking inwards and working out an answer to how to fix a broken marriage is the first step.

-Dr. Lee H. Baucom, Ph.D., the founder and creator of Save The Marriage and the writer of the book How To Save Your Marriage In 3 Simple Steps, boils the process of saving your marriage down to 3 simple steps.
-But according to him saving your marriage is about transforming your relationship and transforming your life.
+Dr. Lee H. Baucom, Ph.D., the founder and creator of Save The Marriage and the writer of the book How To Save Your Marriage In 3 Simple Steps, attempts to simplify the process of saving your marriage.
+According to him, it’s about transforming your relationship and your life.

-The author says that it’s not really people’s fault that their marriage is on the rocks because very few people know the real meaning of marriage.
-“It is possible to fix your marriage and it is not as complicated as many people make it sound,” said the writer in his book.
+He claims that it’s not really people’s fault that their marriage is on the rocks because very few people know the real meaning of marriage.
+“It is possible to fix your marriage and it’s not as complicated as many people make it sound.”

-Gary Chapman in the intro of his book One More Try writes: “When doors slam and angry words fly, when things just aren’t working out, and even when your spouse has destroyed your trust, there is still hope.
-If you feel like your marriage is near the breaking point, or even if you’ve already separated you can still give your marriage one more try.”
+In the intro of his book, One More Try, Gary Chapman writes: “When doors slam and angry words fly, when things just aren’t working out, and even when your spouse has destroyed your trust, there is still hope.
+If you feel like your marriage is nearing the breaking point, or even if you’ve already separated, you can still give your marriage one more try.”

-It is possible to fix a marriage that is falling apart.
-Even if both spouses are not interested in putting in 100% effort it is possible to fix a broken marriage alone.
-Sometimes partners have a lot of realizations when they are separated for some time and they want to fix a broken marriage after separation.
+Simply put, It’s possible to fix a marriage that is falling apart.
+Even if both spouses are not interested in putting in 100% effort, it is possible to fix a broken marriage alone.
+Sometimes partners have a lot of realizations when they are separated.
+They may realize after a while that they want to fix a broken marriage after separation.
 Often, that realization is the first step toward the process.

 Related Reading: 8 Ways To Fix A Broken Relationship With Your Boyfriend